Zebra (Zebra album)

-Zebra is the debut album by the American hard rock band Zebra, released in 1983, eight years after they were founded.
+Zebra is the debut studio album by American hard rock band Zebra, released on March 25, 1983, by Atlantic Records.
 The album features all original material, with the exception of "Slow Down" (a Larry Williams tune best remembered for a 1964 cover version by the Beatles) injected at mid-song with much of the second stanza of Carl Perkins' "Blue Suede Shoes", altered at its end:

 The album also features two hits which received national airplay: "Who's Behind the Door?" and "Tell Me What You Want".
 On the strength of both singles the album became one of Atlantic's fastest-selling debut albums ever and peaked at #29, attaining a level of commercial success the band was unable to repeat on subsequent releases.

 "Take Your Fingers from My Hair" was covered by Dream Theater for the special edition of their tenth studio album, Black Clouds & Silver Linings.

 This album, along with the follow-up No Tellin' Lies, was remastered and reissued by UK-based company Rock Candy Records in 2013.